WaleedHayat17/SOC-Honeypot-Sentinel/README.md

 All screenshots for each step are included in the project folder to guide you along the way!

-💬 Questions or Feedback?
+Questions or Feedback?

-Shoot me a message — always happy to connect with fellow cyber defenders! 🛡️ (You can also fork this and try your own twist.
+Shoot me a message, always happy to connect with fellow cyber defenders! 🛡️ (You can also fork this and try your own twist.
 Make it yours.)